How To Explain a Gap In Your CV? Professional Development, Personal Development, or Wasted Time?

 It is a bluntly honest response to the question, yet, it doesn’t leave the recruiter with the best impression as it suggests that you are not competitive enough in the job market.
 Recruiters are sensitive to the same cognitive errors as anybody else while interacting with other people.

 Informing the recruiter that you made a lot of effort to find another job might sound to you like you treat your career seriously.
 To the recruiter, however, it might sound like you are simply not competitive enough in the job market.
-Or, alternatively, you are picky or undecided.
+Alternatively, you are picky or undecided.

 3. “I was traveling and looking for my way in life.”

 As much as traveling around the world is justified when you are twenty, it is not necessarily the case when you are 35 or 40.
 The recruiter might be thinking, “There was way more and enough time to figure out who you are in the past – why do you still need time for it right now?”

-Special Case #1: When Finishing Projects in Free Time Is a Standard
+Special Case #1: When Finishing Projects in Free Time Is a Standard.

 In some working environments such as academia, it is, unfortunately, a standard, and an expected attitude, to finish projects after the funding dries out.
 Should you mention finishing projects in your free time?
 Yes – for as long as you frame it properly!

 For instance, if you say, “I didn’t manage to finish my project in time, therefore, I spent another few months on it,” it won’t sound any good to the employer.
-It will basically suggest to them that you don’t deliver in time.
+It will suggest to them that you don’t deliver in time.

 So, if they hear that you never jump the ship and that you are a person who successfully brings the projects to the end no matter what, they will consider it a strong advantage of yours!

 Special Case #2: Were You Physically Ill?

 If a disease prevented you from working, you should definitely mention it!
 There are two main types of illnesses that affect productivity and the ability to work: physical and mental illnesses.

 Besides, a physical illness is also a logical reason that well explains why you were away from work.
 The recruiter will feel safer about employing you when they know what happened in this mysterious time when you were away from the job market.

-It is actually one of the most popular origin stories of companies in the first place – a corporate employee getting a burnout and deciding to go their own way is a classic scenario!
+It is actually one of the most popular origin stories of companies in the first place – a corporate employee getting burnout and deciding to go their own way is a classic scenario!
 But please look at the situation from the hiring manager’s perspective.

 Mind that the hiring manager doesn’t know you as a person.
 They have to make an important, binary decision solely based on the first impression of you.
 Even if they find you a competent professional with a vibrant personality, they might extrapolate the fact that you got a long-lasting burnout and project it onto the future.

 Therefore, they will be afraid of the possibility that your low mood comes back.
 For more, mood tends to be contagious in teams closely working together.
-Therefore, employers can also fear that a burned-out an unhappy employee can spread the mood to everyone around them.
+Therefore, employers can also fear that a burned-out and unhappy employee can spread the mood to everyone around them.
 Hiring such a person is, therefore, a risky business for them.

 Therefore, to a certain extent, they will be understanding of the fact that you felt unwell for a period of time.
 If you reveal your mental state, you definitely hear words of understanding and support from the hiring manager.

 And now, what to say if none of the above happened within your gap year?
 Well, you have a ton of options!
 To list just a few:

 Of course, some of the courses that you completed within this time might have been more relevant for your professional life than others.
-Coding courses, self-development courses, foreign language courses – they all matter for your long-term professional development, hence, they are worth mentioning.
+Coding courses, self-development courses, and foreign language courses – all matter for your long-term professional development, hence, they are worth mentioning.
 Yes, Coursera courses count too!

-How To Explain a Gap In Your CV, Part #2: Building a Professional Network
+How To Explain a Gap In Your CV, Part #2: Building a Professional Network.

-Building a professional network is also a clear evidence to the recruiter that you always go forward.
+Building a professional network is also clear evidence to the recruiter that you always go forward.
 And, that you understand that today, business is built on trust, bonds, and relations.

-How To Explain a Gap In Your CV, Part #3: Working on Your Productivity
+How To Explain a Gap In Your CV, Part #3: Working on Your Productivity.

 Have you tried any methods for increasing your productivity, such as Pomodoro or other techniques?
 Well, it’s also good to mention!
 Although increasing your productivity shouldn’t be the main scope of your response to the question, it will be seen as a positive trait if you mention your practices.

-How To Explain a Gap In Your CV, Part #4: Creating Content
+How To Explain a Gap In Your CV, Part #4: Creating Content.

 Were you creating any type of content in your gap year?
 Did you write a blog or create video content such as YouTube movies?
 Or perhaps, you were occupied with journaling?
 What recruiters need right now is creativity, focus, and communication skills.

 If you are able to write and/or speak in a structured and engaging way, it will be interpreted as your professional strength by the recruiter.
 Plus, of course, taking your own initiatives and creating content out of sheer interest is a sign of genuine interest in a subject matter, energy, and proactivity.

-How To Explain a Gap In Your CV, Part #5: Voluntary Work
+How To Explain a Gap In Your CV, Part #5: Voluntary Work.

 After all, it is evidence that you have a genuine interest in the subject matter, that you are sociable and a good networker!
 And, that you always keep yourself in a loop.
 Of course, online events count!

-How To Explain a Gap In Your CV, Part #6: Running Your Own Business
+How To Explain a Gap In Your CV, Part #6: Running Your Own Business.

-The recruiter would rather hear that you made an attempt to become an independent professional, yet for some reasons you failed, rather than that you travelled around the world and made beautiful photos of yourself in the capitals of 18 countries.
-In business, failure is not really a failure – apathy is.
+The recruiter would rather hear that you made an attempt to become an independent professional, yet for some reason you failed, rather than that you travelled around the world and made beautiful photos of yourself in the capitals of 18 countries.
+In business, failure is not really a failure.
+Apathy is.

 Plus, employers know best how hard launching the business might be.
 They will definitely value a candidate who had enough courage to try.
 And, they will want to put your entrepreneurial spirit into play in their own business!

-How To Explain a Gap In Your CV, Part #7: Learning About Economy
+How To Explain a Gap In Your CV, Part #7: Learning About Economy.

 According to the common stereotype, employers prefer to hire employees who are dependent, insecure, and in debt.
-Wheres in reality, they enjoy employees who are relaxed, happy, driven by their personal mission rather than the necessity to make quick bucks, conscious about how the economy works, and interesting to talk to in general terms.
+Where’s in reality, they enjoy employees who are relaxed, happy, driven by their personal mission rather than the necessity to make quick bucks, conscious about how the economy works, and interesting to talk to in general terms.

-Just frame your response in a way that suggests to the recruiter that you think about your professional future seriously.
+Just frame your response in a way that suggests to the recruiter that you think about your professional development and professional future seriously.
 That you are someone who builds financial safety to function better as a professional and to make more responsible decisions.

 How To Explain A Gap in Your CV?
-Conclusions
+Conclusions.